procore/pgnetdetective/README.md

 # pgnetdetective

-A command line tool for converting pcap capture files (using tcpdump for example) into usable statics about your PostgreSQL network traffic.
+A command line tool for converting pcap capture files (using tcpdump for example) into usable statistics about your PostgreSQL network traffic.

 ## Installation